dmitry-ed-gusev/pyutilities/README.md

  * added internal exception class PyUtilsException (module pyexception.py)
  * added type hints for some classes methods/functions
  * added shell script for executing unit tests with creating coverage report

+0.5.5
+Added compatability with Python 3.7.
+Should also still work on Python 2.7.
+Let me know if it's not the case :)

+0.5.4
+Added method contains_key() to Configuration class.

+0.5.3
+Added one utility method - write_report_to_file().
+Minor fixes, comments improvements.

+0.5.0
+Added ability for ConfigurationXls class to merge provided list of dictionaries on init.
+Added more unit test cases for ConfigurationXls class (initialization, dictionaries merge).

+0.4.0
+Added ability for Configuration class to merge list of dictionaries on init.
+Minor improvements, added several unit test cases.
+Minor refactoring.

+0.3.0
+Added ConfigurationXls class.
+It extends (inherites) Configuration class with ability of loading configuration from XLS files, from specified sheet, as name=value pairs.
+Added some unit tests for new class.
+Added dependencies list: requirements.txt file.

+0.2.0
+Added tests and some new methods.

+0.1.0
+Initial version.
+Just draft of utilities library.